-It is true that Doberman has a bad reputation: people believe that it is an aggressive dog, even dangerous.
-However, the Doberman is a lovable, gentle dog strongly attached to its owner and immediate family.
+It is true that the Doberman has a bad reputation: people believe that it is an aggressive dog, even dangerous.
+However, the Doberman is a lovable, gentle dog strongly attached to his owner and immediate family.
 He is also a defense dog with extraordinary courage and power.
 His strong instinct for protection, however, leads him to be wary of strangers.
 Nevertheless, one thing is sure; he will certainly not fail to protect his territory and his family from malicious people.
 Overall, Dobermans can make excellent pets, provided they have received proper training and socialization.
-We also recommend this breed most to experienced dog owners.
+We also recommend this breed mostly to experienced dog owners.

 What You Need to Know Before Adopting a Doberman